What will SA do for a captain after Faf du Plessis?

 Before the Test series in India that was not in doubt.

-Now‚ in the wake of SA’s worst performance in a rubber since 1936 — hammered 3-0‚ twice by an innings — it is.
+Now‚ in the wake of South Africa’s worst performance in a rubber since 1936 — hammered 3-0‚ twice by an innings — it is.

 They failed in all departments‚ and the buck stops with Du Plessis.